Membership is community.

 If two of more members of the Canadian Angus Association wish to own cattle jointly, they are required to take out a partnership membership.
 The partnership would thus be shown as the owner of the animal(s) on the registration certificate.
 Registered tattoo letters are required to register calves in the name of a partnership.

-Associate members are producers who have had a purebred animal transferred into their name, but do not register breeding stock.
-By owning a registered Angus animal, Associate members qualify to purchase Canadian Angus Rancher Endorsed Tags, which visually and electronically identify Angus influence cattle.
+Commercial producers are producers who have had a purebred animal transferred into their name, but do not register breeding stock.
+By owning a registered Angus animal, commercial producer members qualify to purchase Canadian Angus RFID indicators, which visually and electronically identify Angus influence cattle.

-Associate members do not need to apply for membership; membership is automatically granted when the animal is transferred.
-Associate members are able to transfer animals through the Association and are subject to the same rules and regulations as members.
+Commercial producers do not need to apply for membership; a commercial membership is automatically granted when the animal is transferred.
+Commercial producers are able to transfer animals through the Association and are subject to the same rules and regulations as members.

 Non-Resident membership is available to individual residents outside of Canada.
 Non-resident members are not able to hold office and are not eligible to vote.